marknelsonengineer/empire/API_DESIGN.md

 then engage a view on the model to report back the current/new state.
 It's on the client to identify changes & convert fields into a visualization.

-## Message

-  - Dates
-  - Message
-  - UID
-  - Sequence
-  - Type
-  - Source
-  - DestArray[ NATIONS ] -- A non-null value means that country is an intended recipient

-## Maps
-The world map will be in array, as well, the nation map.
-Map entries will have pointers to the sectors that are to the left right above and below.

-Each sector probably needs an observed method that generates data for a non-friendly nation that they would be able to see.
-That generates with a non-friendly nation would be able to see.

-## Instrumentation

-In addition to a really good logger, we should also build in a metrics and instrumentation capability to monitor the performance of the system.
-It should have periodic performance counters that measure the number of operations as well as timers that measure the duration of operations.
-That information should be made visible and could provide benchmarks and indications for health management.

-## Design Notes to be Organized

-Every unit gets a nation, serialized ID, and a random UID that will not change.

-Have a way of destroying and re-creating a Singleton.
-This is for testing purposes only.

-I think our namespace strategy is lacking

-Hang class UID_Generator off of Core.
-It can generate one or contiguous blocks of ids.

-Consider creating a serialized number class, a Singleton actually.
-And then assigning a unique ID number to every single object ever created.
-And that would be the primary key for the serialization or marshaling mechanism.

-We definitely need something like a model view controller architecture model is the colonels internal database.
-The view is each users capital centric view of the world.
-And everything the user interacts with needs to interact based on that map.
-In other words, users should never be exposed directly to the model itself.

-Put most of the commodity counters in the base class, or at least a large fraction of them, so they’re always there and in a predictable cashed place

 ## Singletons